SkylineCommunications/dataminer-docs-connectors/connector/doc/Agilent_N9010A-526_EXA.md

 No initialization is needed for range **1.0.0.x**.

-The range **1.1.0.x** requires that the VISA library is installed on the DataMiner Agent.
-The installer for the library can be downloaded from the [Rohde-Schwarz website](https://www.rohde-schwarz.com/us/driver-pages/remote-control/3-visa-and-tools_231388.html).
-The dll *RsInstrument.dll* must also be present in the ProtocolScripts folder.
-The IP address of the device must then be set on the **General** page.
+For the **1.1.0.x range**, several things are needed:

+1. Make sure the VISA library is installed on the DataMiner Agent.

+   You can download the installer for the library from the [Rohde-Schwarz website](https://www.rohde-schwarz.com/us/driver-pages/remote-control/3-visa-and-tools_231388.html).

+1. Make sure the DLL *RsInstrument.dll* is present in the *ProtocolScripts* folder.

+1. Set the IP address of the device on the **General** page of the element.

 ## How to use

-The spectrum can be observed on the **Spectrum** **Analyzer** page.
+You can observe the spectrum on the **Spectrum Analyzer** page.